emigimenezj/solice2021-school-management-system/README.emigimenezj.md

 ### Completed
 - ✅ Fixed the notice description field bug
+- ✅ Added E2E tests with Playwright to verify the fix works correctly

 ### Pending
 - ⏳ **Testing Suite**: Just noticed the testing requirement in Notion.
 I'll add it on Saturday.

+### Update (Dec 6, 2025)
+Tests are done!
+Here's the breakdown:
+- **Setup & Environment**: ~1.5 hours fighting with project configuration, dependencies, and getting everything to run
+- **Bug Fix**: ~10 minutes to identify and fix the notice description field issue
+- **E2E Testing**: ~1.5 hours setting up Playwright from scratch (no existing test infrastructure) and creating the test suite

+Note: The project didn't have any testing infrastructure in place, so I set up Playwright, created the Page Object Models architecture, added test IDs to components, and implemented the test suite.

 ---